 Even if the distribution qualifies as a tax-free distribution to TMP stockholders, TMP could be subject to corporate income tax under Section 355(e) of the Internal Revenue Code of 1986, as amended (the "Code"), on gain inherent in the stock of Executive Resourcing if one or more persons acquire a 50% or greater interest or Executive Resourcing as part of a plan or series of related transactions that included the distribution.
 Any acquisition that occurs during the four-year period beginning two years before the distribution will be presumed to be part of a plan or a series of transactions relating to the distribution.
-Under the tax separation agreement, Executive Resourcing will bear any related taxes that arise from the application of Section 355(e).
-Even if the application of Section 355(e) resulted in the imposition of corporate income tax liability, this alone would not affect the tax-free nature of the distribution to TMP stockholders.
+Under the tax separation agreement, Executive Resourcing will bear any related taxes that arise from the application of Section 355(e) in such circumstances.
 See "The Distribution-Certain U.S. Federal Income Tax Consequences of the Distribution" and "Arrangements Between TMP and Executive Resourcing Relating to the Distribution."